 Many solicitors we have spoken to feel that this second obligation is too onerous due to the amount of time and work it involves.
 Instead, they prefer to refer their client to a reputable insurance broker who can advise them and recommend an insurer or managing agent such as Harbour Underwriting Ltd (HUL).

-HUL has partnered with commercial insurance brokers, GS Group, to provide a service to law firms to procure ATE insurance through us.
+HUL is cementing relationships with a small number of trusted commercial brokers across the UK to create a network of intermediaries who can provide a service to law firms to procure ATE insurance through us.